 Without fail, each month our advocacy team’s helpline receives several requests for assistance from travelers who have found themselves without the correct documentation for entry to their intended destination.

-Last month alone we had two particularly memorable cases.
+We’ve had quite a few memorable cases in recent times.
 One involving a parent who believed a passport card would be sufficient for her baby to enter Mexico by air, and another from a mom who thought her daughter could use a printout from Ancestry.com as valid ID to cruise to Canada.
 As you could guess, neither of these cases turned out favorably for the travelers.

 At the risk of sounding like a broken record, it’s always the passenger’s responsibility to possess the required documentation for travel.
 Every airline and cruise line writes this fact into its terms and conditions.